 LIMITATIONS OF THE SERVICE.

-7.1 The Service does not support all software, hardware or Internet-related products, applications or features and we reserve the right to defer support issues to your equipment or software vendor.
+7.1 The Service does not support all software, hardware or Internet-related products, applications or features and we reserve the right to defer support issues to your Device, equipment or software vendor.
 The Service does not include training on hardware or software use.

 7.2 The Service is not intended to replace the more advanced technical support that may be available from hardware or software manufacturers.
 7.3 The Service is for incident-specific troubleshooting and problem resolution, and specifically excludes: i) computer programming; ii) software development; iii) warranty repairs or product replacement; iv) support for Windows® 95 and earlier versions of Windows; v) support for Mac operating systems earlier than OS X; vi) problems or issues arising out of any impermissible or unauthorized use or modification of a product; or vii) upgrades of firmware, software, operating systems, or applications.
-Use of the Service does not constitute a license to use the software, applications or equipment being supported, or an upgrade thereto.
-You are responsible for obtaining any necessary licenses to use your software and applications.
 7.4 In some cases, we may not be able to diagnose or resolve a problem because of complications with your computer or its configuration.
 The Service is offered as a "best efforts" service and without warranty except as specifically set forth in this Agreement.
 We reserve the right to refuse to troubleshoot software not on our list of supported products.
 7.5 You understand and agree that technical problems may be the result of software or hardware errors not yet resolved by the product manufacturer, and that we may not have the ability to obtain the information necessary to resolve a specific technical problem.
 7.6 If you purchase the Thirty (30) Minute Premium Technical Support Service ("30 Minute PTS"), the Service is non-refundable.
 30 Minute PTS has a maximum duration of thirty (30) minutes and must be used within twenty-four (24) hours from purchase; and you must be a subscriber to Verizon High Speed Internet Service or Verizon FiOS Internet service.

 YOUR RESPONSIBILITIES.

 8.1 In order for us to provide the Service, you must first confirm that you have: a) full access (including any required licenses) to the related hardware and/or software; and (b) have completed a back-up of any data, software, information or other files stored on your computer disks and/or drives that may be impacted.
 Verizon is not responsible for the loss, corruption or alteration of data, software or files that may result from our provision of the Service.
 You also acknowledge and agree that you are the owner or authorized user of any hardware or software about which you are contacting us.
 The Service is only available to you and those residing at your location; the Service is not transferrable.
 8.2 You agree to cooperate with and follow instructions provided by Verizon and acknowledge that such cooperation by you is essential to our delivery of the Service to you.
-8.3 You hereby grant Verizon permission to view, access and modify your computer (including registry and settings and any related software or peripheral equipment (including all data, hardware and software components)) in order to perform the Service.
+8.3 You hereby grant Verizon permission to view, access and modify your Device (including registry and settings and any related software or peripheral equipment (including all data, hardware and software components)) in order to perform the Service.
 8.4 You are solely responsible for any and all restoration and reconstruction of lost or altered files, data, or programs that may occur in the course of performing the Service, and for ensuring that any information or data disclosed to Verizon is not confidential or proprietary to you or any third party.